Gerry Huth

-Gerald Bernard Huth (July 23, 1933 – February 11, 2011) was an American football guard who played in the National Football League (NFL) for the New York Giants, the Philadelphia Eagles and the Minnesota Vikings.
-He played college football at Wake Forest University and was drafted in the 24th round of the 1956 NFL Draft.
+Gerald Bernard Huth (July 23, 1933 – February 11, 2011) was an American professional football guard who played in the National Football League (NFL) for the New York Giants, the Philadelphia Eagles and the Minnesota Vikings.
+He played college football at Wake Forest University and was drafted in the 24th round of the 1956 NFL draft.

 Postmortem research diagnosed Huth with chronic traumatic encephalopathy.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.